 Planting Polylepis and other native tree species across wide swaths of the Andean highlands can help reverse this dangerous cycle.
 Planting trees here will safeguard South America’s water supply, while protecting the Amazon’s irreplaceable biodiversity.
 All while empowering indigenous communities to protect their lands and secure their futures.

 We are incredibly grateful to work with outstanding people and innovative local partners who share our mission and values to make a difference.
 Looking to be a part of the movement for change?
-Plant a tree in the Andean forests, champion indigenous communities, and fight climate change today!
+Plant trees in areas like the Andean forests, champion indigenous communities, and fight climate change today!

 Meaghan works to share our story far and wide, manages our blog calendar, coordinates with the team on projects + campaigns, and ensures our brand voice is reflected across channels.
 With a background in communications and an education in environmental conservation, she is passionate about leveraging her creativity to help the environment!